Maps

 The abundance of fertile agricultural land is a boon for foodies, who can explore artisan foods, farms, gifts, and goodies along the Chilliwack’s Circle Farm Tour.
 For the hop-minded, the Fraser Valley Ale Trail boasts at least six breweries between Chilliwack and Abbotsford; Old Yale Brewing Co.’s Sasquatch Stout is an apt choice after your visit to Harrison Hot Springs.

-If you visit in the spring, you’ll wander through a colourful array of tulips, while the summer months bring the Chilliwack Sunflower Festival.
-Festivals may look a little different this year, so know before you go.
+If you visit in the spring, you’ll wander through a colourful array of tulips at the Harrison Tulip Festival.

 But it’s not all farm and games—there is plenty of adventure to be found in the forests, mountains, and lakes.
 Head for a swim or paddle in Chilliwack or Cultus lakes, or try your had at rafting with Chilliwack River Rafting.
 Mount Cheam and Mount Slussey are also popular hikes in the area.